Jeffrey-Ede/ALRC/README.md

 Repository for the [paper](link goes here) "Adatpive Learning Rate Clipping Stabilizes Learning".

 This repository contains source code for CIFAR-10 supersampling experiments with squared and quartic errors.
-An implementation of the ALRC algorithm in `alrc.py`.
+An implementation of the ALRC algorithm is in `alrc.py`.
 Some source code for partial-STEM is [here](https://github.com/Jeffrey-Ede/partial-STEM).

 <p align="center">
   <img src="alrc_stability.png">